YinLiWisdom/Android-YLSegmentedControl/README.md

                 android:drawableLeft="@drawable/ic_action_star"
                 android:text="Star" />
     ```
-    The icon image will be placed on the left hand side by using above snippet, but it also supports "right", "top", and     "bottom" icons.
+    The icon image will be placed on the left hand side by using above snippet, but it also supports "right", "top", and     "bottom" icon positions.
     <p><img src="./Screenshots/snippet_2.png" width="400"/></p>

   * Image-only segmented button